elastic/integrations/packages/bitdefender/docs/README.md

 The package collects BitDefender GravityZone push notification transported events sent in `jsonrpc`, `qradar`, or `splunk` format.

-The `jsonrpc` format is recommended default but the ingest pipeline will attempt to detect if `qradar` or `splunk` format events have been received and process them accordingly.
+The `jsonrpc` format is recommended default, but the ingest pipeline will attempt to detect if `qradar` or `splunk` format events have been received and process them accordingly.

 The integration can also collect the push notification configuration and statistics by polling the BitDefender GravityZone API.